ChrisBall/Dub-Siren-Files/Dub Siren Manual.md

 1. DC Power Jack

----This dub siren uses an Arduino Due (http://www.arduino.cc/en/Main/ArduinoBoardDue) .
+   This dub siren uses an Arduino Due (http://www.arduino.cc/en/Main/ArduinoBoardDue) .
 The recommended input voltage is 7-12V.
 The dub siren will consume approx 65mA current at 12V.
+   Line break test.

 ### 3. Using